A complete guide to OCR Gateway GCSE Biology

 Tip

-Exam tip for Paper 1 Microscopy calculations are guaranteed marks on Paper 1.
+Exam tip for Paper 1 Microscopy calculations appear regularly on Paper 1.
 Practise rearranging the magnification triangle (magnification = image size ÷ actual size) until it is automatic, and learn to convert between millimetres, micrometres, and nanometres without thinking.

 Paper 2 in detail

-Paper 2 covers topics B4 to B6, plus the B7 ideas about science strand that runs through the whole specification.
+Paper 2 covers topics B4 to B6, alongside the B7 Practical skills strand assessed across both papers.
 The content shifts towards ecology, genetics, and global biology.

 Food chains, food webs, energy transfer through ecosystems, the carbon cycle, the water cycle, the nitrogen cycle, and biodiversity.
 You cover sampling techniques (quadrats and transects) and the impact of humans on ecosystems.